 Updated NCAA Tournament Projections for BYU Basketball

-BYU dominated two consecutive WCC games last week to improve to 17-5 on the season.
-In the latest NCAA tournament projections, the Cougars inched forward across the board.
+BYU men's basketball wrapped up the regular season with two wins over San Francisco and Saint Mary's last week.
+The Cougars head into the WCC tournament as the #2 seed, with an opportunity to play #3 Pacific in the Semifinals should the Tigers advance.
 Below are the updated NCAA tournament projections for BYU.

-Lunardi has BYU penciled in as a #7 seed in his latest bracketology, up from an #8 seed the week before.
-In Lunardi's projections, the Cougars would face #10 Louisville for an opportunity to play either #2 Villanova or #15 Siena in the second round.
+Lunardi has BYU penciled in as a #7 seed in his latest bracketology.
+In Lunardi's projections, the Cougars would face #10 North Carolina for an opportunity to play either #2 Alabama or #15 Cleveland State in the second round.

 According to Lunardi, BYU has at least 80% chance to make the NCAA tournament.
 The Cougars dropped below the 80% threshold a few weeks ago when they lost to Pepperdine.

-Jerry Palm put BYU as a #8 seed in his latest projections - up from a #9 seed last week.
-He has BYU facing #9 UConn in the first round for an opportunity to play ( most likely) #1 Michigan.
+Jerry Palm put BYU as a #7 seed in his latest projections - up from a #8 seed last week.
+He has BYU facing #10 LSU in the first round for an opportunity to play ( most likely) #2 Ohio State.

 Fox College Hoops

-Fox College Hoops has BYU as a #9 seed.
-The Cougars would face #8 Florida for an opportunity to play the winner of #1 Michigan and #16 Sam Houston State.
+Fox College Hoops has BYU as a #7 seed, up from a #9 seed last week.
+The Cougars would face #10 North Carolina for an opportunity to play the winner of #2 West Virginia and #15 South Dakota State.

-Andy Katz put BYU as a #8 seed.
-He has BYU facing #9 Loyola Chicago in the first round for an opportunity to play ( most likely) #1 Michigan.
+Andy Katz put BYU as an #8 seed.
+He has BYU facing #9 Loyola Chicago in the first round.

 You probably noticed that our site looks a little different.
 It is currently under construction and the commenting capability is turned off.
 While we work on some exciting updates to improve your experience, you can ask us questions through one of our social media channels: